Updates to COVID Policy and Procedure at SLR

 All infectious disease emergencies are documented on incident reports, infection control log, and reported to the appropriate authorities by the Executive Director.

 In accordance with OSHA Title I standards, Serenity Light Recovery has put precautionary steps in place to ensure that the spread of respiratory infectious diseases is minimized and will not increase the risk for personnel and/or clients.
-At the first report of an epidemic or pandemic, the organization shall implement the following:

 SAFETY PROGRAM UPDATE